Musubibito-Coal Craftsman Toshiyuki Kondo tells the traditional brilliance and skill of Tosa Binchotan

 ・If you are a minor, please be accompanied by a guardian.

-・Since there is a work experience, we recommend that you wear clothes that do not bother about dirt and shoes that are easy to walk.
+・Since we have a work experience, we recommend that you wear clothes that do not bother dirt and shoes that are easy to walk.

 ・The application deadline is one week before the program is held.

-・Cancellation fee: 3 days before to 100% on the day (cancellation fee will not be charged for cancellation due to weather)
+・Cancellation Fee: 3 days before to 100% on the day (cancellation due to weather will not be charged.)

 "Musubibito" Profile